Updated: Sep 9

 Think back to why you’re creating content in the first place and consider which metrics are going to be relevant to you.

-You need to track your content marketing efforts back to a meaningful outcome so that you’re able to demonstrate that it’s worth the investment.
+It would help if you could track your content marketing efforts back to a meaningful outcome so that you’re able to demonstrate that it’s worth the investment - right?

 If your goal is to increase website traffic, take note of current visitor levels and monitor this monthly to assess what content is causing a spike in activity.